 Classifying components is essential.
 This step enables IT staff to prioritize what to protect—or recover should something go wrong.
 For instance, the main production database server is probably more critical a than a backup reporting server.

 Cost Management and Resource Organization

-For larger organizations, resource usage can get out of control if it isn’t organized.
+For larger organizations, resource usage can get out of control if it isn’t well tracked and managed.
 If IT retires a server, the server can be deprovisioned in the cloud, saving the company money on IT resources.

 CSPM works to organize resources better so that no infrastructure goes unpatched, whether it’s router firmware or an operating system update on a critical server.
 This could be in the form of tools that perform asset tracking management or strategies that help IT staff audit resources.
 Cloud providers have reporting features that make it easier to track assets so that they are not forgotten and unmaintained.

-IT staff who set up cloud resources also need a strategy for the way they are maintained, configured, and provisioned.
+IT teams that set up cloud resources also need a strategy for the way they are maintained, configured and provisioned.
 CSPM provides guidelines on the way resources should be secured and monitored.